 Besides, some parents also buy into this hype.
 Maybe they think that a “name” school is always preferable, or maybe they want to brag that Junior is going to Princeton.
 Or maybe they truly want what’s best for their children and figure that borrowing for college is the only way to achieve that.

-I’m picturing one possible line of reasoning: After all, we’ve emphasized good financial habits such as saving for retirement, creating an emergency fund, and using resources like Quicken and Turbo Tax to manage their money and do their own taxes.
+I’m picturing one possible line of reasoning: After all, we’ve emphasized good financial habits such as living below your means, creating an emergency fund and saving for retirement.
 Surely that will offset the fact that the kids are going into hock for a decade or so.

 This is especially sensitive if mom and dad feel they neglected any kind of serious college planning — they need to believe that Junior can make it on his own.